 At San Francisco State, students choose their first-year Math course based on their major.
 For example, STEM and business students take Calculus-based courses, Humanities and Social Science students take statistics or other courses.
 No matter which Math is chosen, there will be two pathways: a single course or a course with extra units in the form of a lab or additional semester.
 These extra hours/units will provide academic support.

 Placement in one of these two pathways will be based on CAASPP/Smarter Balance scores, ACT scores, and/or SAT scores.
-Exact scores and placement will be determined in 2018.
 At SF State, students choose their first-year English course based on a combination of the Univeristy’s recommendation and a student’s self-evaluation.
 This is done through Directed Self Placement.
 CAASPP/Smarter Balance scores, ACT scores, and/or SAT scores may affect this placement.
 Additionally, the Entry Level Math Exam (ELM) and the English Placement Test (EPT) are no longer required.

 As these changes are occurring now, please be sure to check the Developmental Studies website for updates across the year.